 The economic indicators have been calculated for the active Baltic Sea fishing fleet by economic segments provided in Table 8 COM (EU) 2021/1167.
-All commercial vessels operated in the coastal zone were included in the segment VL0010.
+All commercial vessels operating in the coastal zone have been included in the segments VL0008 and VL0812 (VL0010 until 2022).